sustainable-computing-io/kepler-doc/docs/kepler/usage/configuration.md

 - **interval**: The monitor's refresh interval.
 All processes with a lifetime less than this interval will be ignored.
 Setting to 0s disables monitor refreshes.

 - **staleness**: Duration after which data computed by the monitor is considered stale and recomputed when requested again.
 Especially useful when multiple Prometheus instances are scraping Kepler, ensuring they receive the same data within the staleness window.
 Should be shorter than the monitor interval.
+Default is `500ms`.

 - **maxTerminated**: Maximum number of terminated workloads (processes, containers, VMs, pods) to keep in memory until the data is exported.
 This prevents unbounded memory growth in high-churn environments.
 Set 0 to disable.
 When the limit is reached, the least power consuming terminated workloads are removed first.